Osiris myth: Sources

 The myth of Osiris was deeply influential in ancient Egyptian religion and was popular among ordinary people.
 One reason for this popularity is the myth's primary religious meaning, which implies that any dead person can reach a pleasant afterlife.
 Another reason is that the characters and their emotions are more reminiscent of the lives of real people than those in most Egyptian myths, making the story more appealing to the general populace.
 In particular, the myth conveys a "strong sense of family loyalty and devotion", as the Egyptologist J. Gwyn Griffiths puts it, in the relationships between Osiris, Isis, and Horus.

 With this widespread appeal, the myth appears in more ancient texts than any other myth and in an exceptionally broad range of Egyptian literary styles.
 These sources also provide an unusual amount of detail.
 Ancient Egyptian myths are fragmentary and vague; the religious metaphors contained within the myths were more important than coherent narration.
 Each text that contains a myth, or a fragment of one, may adapt the myth to suit its particular purposes, so different texts can contain contradictory versions of events.
 Because the Osiris myth was used in such a variety of ways, versions often conflict with each other.
 Nevertheless, the fragmentary versions, taken together, give it a greater resemblance to a cohesive story than most Egyptian myths.

-The earliest mentions of the Osiris myth are in the Pyramid Texts, the first Egyptian funerary texts, which appeared on the walls of burial chambers in pyramids at the end of the Fifth Dynasty, during the 24th century BCE.
+Though Osiris appears earlier in private tombs, the earliest mentions of the Osiris myth are in the Pyramid Texts, the first Egyptian funerary texts, which appeared on the walls of burial chambers in pyramids at the end of the Fifth Dynasty, during the 24th century BCE.
 These texts, made up of disparate spells or "utterances", contain ideas that are presumed to date from still earlier times.
 The texts are concerned with the afterlife of the king buried in the pyramid, so they frequently refer to the Osiris myth, which is deeply involved with kingship and the afterlife.
 Major elements of the story, such as the death and restoration of Osiris and the strife between Horus and Set, appear in the utterances of the Pyramid Texts.
 Funerary texts written in later times, such as the Coffin Texts from the Middle Kingdom (c.
 2055–1650 BCE) and the Book of the Dead from the New Kingdom (c.
 1550–1070 BCE), also contain elements of the myth.